The Easy Way for You to Paint Your Pets

 Next, with a black marker- go over the dark lines of the dog.

-Now using graphite paper or by coloring the back side of the copy with pencil (old fashioned way), trace the image on either canvas, canvas paper or watercolor paper.
+Now using graphite paper or by coloring the backside of the copy with a pencil (old fashioned way), trace the image on either canvas, canvas paper, or watercolor paper.

 Paint the face of the dog with a bright Acrylic paint color.
-I chose yellow, but bright green, orange, pink, lavendar, light blue all would work well too.
+Folk Art has some great neon colors!
+I chose yellow, but bright green, orange, pink, lavender, light blue all would work well too.
 Remember you are painting the penciled in lines black, so the face must be in contrast (lighter) with the black.

 I have a fine line and a medium size brush for the black lines.